Goose785/Twitter-clone/README.md

 * User can post tweets.
 * Users canedit tweets.
 * Users can delete tweets.
-* Users can send a like to a tweet
+* Users can send a like to a